johi-hub/johi-hub/README.md

 - 💬 Ask me about **planes ✈️**

-- ⚡ Fun fact: **I love cows 🐮 and planes ✈️ , so I'll point them out whenever I see them on a roadtrip**
+- ⚡ Fun fact: **I love cows 🐮 and planes ✈️ , so I'll point them out whenever I see them on a roadtrip.**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->